zhouyl/flowblade/docs/components/disclosure/accordion.md

 | `value` | `string` | required | Item value identifier |
 | `title` | `string` | `null` | Item title |
 | `icon` | `string` | `null` | Icon name |

+### Style Props

+Accordion and AccordionItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).
 | `disabled` | `bool` | `false` | Whether the item is disabled |

 ## Variants